A list of famous English people.

 Paul McCartney (1942 – ) Musician from Liverpool.
-McCartney wrote many of the Beetles hit singles with John Lennon.
-After the split of the Beetles, he continued his music career with The Wings and solo.
+McCartney wrote many of the Beatles hit singles with John Lennon.
+After the split of the Beatles, he continued his music career with The Wings and solo.

 Stephen Hawking (1942 – ) Born in Oxford, Hawking is an English theoretical physicist.
 Despite suffering from motor-neurone disease, Hawking has made many important scientific discoveries and helped to explain science to the general public.

 George Harrison (1943 – 2001) Musician from Liverpool.
-One of four key members of the Beetle.
-George Harrison also led solo career and had an interest in Hindu meditation.
+One of four key members of the Beatles.
+George Harrison also led a solo career and had an interest in Hindu meditation.